-This award, created in memory of two members of the IUP faculty, is presented to talented incoming freshman students enrolling in the Department of Art.
+This award, created in memory of two members of the IUP faculty, is presented to talented incoming freshman students enrolling in the Department of Art and Design.

 Awarded to an incoming freshman music major whose performing area is one of the following: violin, viola, cello, or double bass.

 The Richard Dellaposta Memorial Scholarship provides scholarship support to full-time students at Indiana University of Pennsylvania who are majoring in Music Performance or Music Education with a preference to students studying trumpet or other brass

 This scholarship provides limited support to an incoming freshman as identified and recommended by the Music Department Scholarship Committee.

 Student must be an incoming freshman music major.
 Awards are based on performance ability and equally shared among all applied studios (instruments and voice).